-As economic provisions dry up, death rates have spiked, not only due to COVID-19, but also in certain demographics due to drug overdoses, suicides, and alcohol-related diseases.
-11.The scale of human devastation is far more widespread than the direct harm of COVID-19.
+As economic provisions dry up, death rates have spiked, not only due to COVID-19, but also in certain demographics due to drug overdoses, suicides, and alcohol-related diseases. [efn_note]Case, Anne, et al. “Deaths of Despair and the Future of Capitalism“, May 4, 2020[/efn_note].The scale of human devastation is far more widespread than the direct harm of COVID-19.

 This is a time of survival on many dimensions and I am hopeful the growing momentum in the protests around Black Lives Matter, defunding the police, labor strikes for fair contracts and against unsafe conditions and layoffs will create momentum towards change and revolution.
 That said, there is lots of organizing to be done on the left.